-A sample of 36 non-personal services expenditures was randomly selected for testing using a non-statistical sampling approach.
+Additionally, a sample of 60 personal services expenditures was randomly selected for testing using a non-statistical sampling approach.
 Two individually significant items were also selected for testing.
-These expenditures were reviewed to determine if appropriate internal controls were implemented, and applicable compliance requirements were met.
-It was noted that four expenditures totaling \$16,384 were not appropriately approved by GaDOE through the Consolidated Application process as required.
+These expenditures were reviewed to determine if appropriate internal controls were implemented and applicable compliance requirements were met.
+It was noted that eight employees were paid a \$2,000 bonus, which totaled \$16,000, that was not approved by GaDOE through the Consolidated Application process, as required.